timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 ![Breakfast](/assets/img/blog/diet-review/tuesday-breakfast.jpg){:class="blog-post-img-small"}

 Same as yesterday, slightly less oats because slightly less hungry.
-(And I put the coconut flakes on top because I find it looks more appealing in the photo :P)
+I only put the coconut flakes on top because I expected it looks more appealing in the photo.
+Be the judge of how that turned out.

 #### 12:37 Lunch